 We Brits find it hard to change our ways.
 (No Mrs. you can’t have carpet.)
 I get calls to say; the floors wet, (well, the clues in the name) I need a screen, I need curtains.
 Personally I think this detracts from the beauty of the room and clutters it up.
 Therefore we suggest to try without, a screen can always be retro fitted but can just get in the way.

 Firstly, in Spain and Thailand, It is all wet rooms .
 It was in Spain that I fell in love with them.
-We developed and specialise in Mobility installations are something in.
+We developed and specialise in Mobility installations.
 See our Mobility page.
 Operating from Ipswich, we install wet rooms in Suffolk, Essex and the surrounding areas.
 However, we travel all over the south east of England for mobility wet rooms.
 You can see more on our Colchester site

 In Thailand every wet room I have seen has a small towelling rug outside the door and they automatically wipe their feet as they leave.
 However, because it may be easier in a hot country.
 But even if you have slippers on, you can wipe your feet as the floor will not be continually wet.
 The few Asian people here that have we installed for do this without question.